Universities Collaborating to Achieve Virginia's Goals for Higher Education

-4-VA is advancing initiatives to increase the number of college graduates, especially in fields important to the state’s economic development.
-4-VA is charged with increasing access to science, technology, engineering, and math (STEM) courses for Virginia students.
-For example, through 4-VA, students with an associate’s degree can get a bachelor’s degree from either George Mason University or James Madison University.
+The 4-VA Collaborative advances initiatives to increase the number of college graduates, especially in fields important to the state’s economic development.
+The Collaborative is charged with increasing access to science, technology, engineering, and math (STEM) courses for Virginia students.

 "The foundation of every state is the education of its youth."